NailKhelifa/NailKhelifa/README.md

 - C++

 ## Projects
-- "Portfolio Construction and Realized Covariance Forecasting with Clustering" under the supervision of Prof.Cucuringu at the University of Oxford
+- "Portfolio Construction and Realized Covariance Forecasting with Clustering" under the supervision of Prof.Cucuringu at the University of Oxford ([here](https://github.com/NailKhelifa/Portfolio_clustering_project))

 - "Portfolio Optimization with Clustering" under the supervision of Prof. Zagst at the  Technical University of Munich

-- Electric Vehicle Route Optimization – Python Project at ENSAE [electric cars](https://github.com/AugustinCablant/PyCar)
+- Electric Vehicle Route Optimization – Python Project at ENSAE ([here](https://github.com/NailKhelifa/PyCar))

 ## ⚡ My future projects :
 - Finishing my current research project :)